Mike-pw/hashnode-backups/ckyd963s404im3ks16yx8b1z0.md

-## HTML Essentials - A Quick Overview of HyperText Markup Language
+## HTML Essentials - A Quick Overview of HTML

 **HyperText Markup Language** organizes the structure of content, and along with **CSS** and **JavaScript**, it is one of the main building blocks of the web.
 HTML deals with **meaning** and **content** rather than styling or functionality, though it plays an important role in both.